guilhermebkel/gbkel-about/learning-notes/o-jeito-peter-lynch-de-investir.md

 13. Some important points to understand when making a brand history:
 >
-> - For all kinda brands:
+> 1. For all kinda brands:
-> The P/L (if it is high or low for its ecosystem).
+> - The P/L (if it is high or low for its ecosystem).
-> The percentage of financial institution participion for these brands (the lower the better).
+> - The percentage of financial institution participion for these brands (the lower the better).
-> If the stakeholders are buying the brand stock options and if the own brand is buying its own stock options (all of these ones are good aspects).
+> - If the stakeholders are buying the brand stock options and if the own brand is buying its own stock options (all of these ones are good aspects).
-> The profit growing and if the profit ocurrs constantly (it is not so important for brands with hidden assets).
+> - The profit growing and if the profit ocurrs constantly (it is not so important for brands with hidden assets).
-> If the brand has a strong patrimonial balance or not (debt factor).
+> - If the brand has a strong patrimonial balance or not (debt factor).
-> Thr balance position (if a brand has $16 in balance for stock option, it will be really hard to get lower than that).
+> - The balance position (if a brand has $16 in balance for stock option, it will be really hard to get lower than that).
 >
-> - Slow Groth Brands:
+> 2. Slow Groth Brands:
-> Since you get these ones to get dividends, it is important to know if they were always paid and if they're increasing.
+> - Since you get these ones to get dividends, it is important to know if they were always paid and if they're increasing.
-> Understand how much percentage of profit goes to dividends (how lower it is, it means the brand has a protection to keep paying dividends even if it is with less money).
+> - Understand how much percentage of profit goes to dividends (how lower it is, it means the brand has a protection to keep paying dividends even if it is with less money).
 >
-> - Reliable Brands:
+> 3. Reliable Brands:
-> They're the big brands that probably won't quit the market (the main question is the price, the P/L will explain if you're paying too much or not for its stock options).
+> - They're the big brands that probably won't quit the market (the main question is the price, the P/L will explain if you're paying too much or not for its stock options).
-> Analyse the priorities that this brand is planning that can decrease its profits in the future.
+> - Analyse the priorities that this brand is planning that can decrease its profits in the future.
-> Understand the growthung rate of the brand and try to know if it kept it in the last time.
+> - Understand the growthung rate of the brand and try to know if it kept it in the last time.
-> If you're planning to keep this stock option for a life time, try to understand what this brand did in the difficult times.
+> - If you're planning to keep this stock option for a life time, try to understand what this brand did in the difficult times.
 >
-> - Cyclic Brands:
+> 4. Cyclic Brands:
-> Keep giving a look at the stocks and selling/buying relation.
+> - Keep giving a look at the stocks and selling/buying relation.
 Besides, try to keep in touch with possible future competitors.
-> Anticipate a decreasing P/L relation while investing on these ones, since you better sell it when it is in the end of its cycle.
+> - Anticipate a decreasing P/L relation while investing on these ones, since you better sell it when it is in the end of its cycle.
-> Try to know how the cycle works (like by 2 in 2 years, etc).
+> - Try to know how the cycle works (like by 2 in 2 years, etc).
 >
-> - Fast Growthing Brands:
+> 5. Fast Growthing Brands:
-> Try to understand if the product that will make the brand rich corresponds for a big amount of the business.
+> - Try to understand if the product that will make the brand rich corresponds for a big amount of the business.
-> Analyse the profit growthing rate (the best are the ones between 20%-25%).
+> - Analyse the profit growthing rate (the best are the ones between 20%-25%).
-> Try to know if the brand duplicated its growthing in more than one place (to understand if its growthing will really work).
+> - Try to know if the brand duplicated its growthing in more than one place (to understand if its growthing will really work).
-> Understand if the brand has a good place in the market to grow.
+> - Understand if the brand has a good place in the market to grow.
-> Try to know if it is sold by a P/L with same percentage of growing rate.
+> - Try to know if it is sold by a P/L with same percentage of growing rate.
-> Analyse if the expansion speed increases.
+> - Analyse if the expansion speed increases.
-> Make sure a low amount of financial institution invest on that and less investors talk about it as well.
+> - Make sure a low amount of financial institution invest on that and less investors talk about it as well.
+>
+> 6. Recovering Brands:
+> - The brand can advance even with bad of credits?
+How much it has in balance?
+How much in debts?
+How the balance is structures and how much time the brand can live with debts?
+> - If it is in process of failure, how much will rest for its investors?
+> - How will this brand overcome this moment?
+> - The business is really recovering?
+> - The costs are being cut?
+>
+> 7. Hidden Assets Brands:
+> - How much costs the assets?
+Are they hidden?
+> - How much debt we can make minus its assets price?
+> - The brand is acquiring more debts and making its assets less valuables?
+> - Is there any big investor that can help stakeholders to make good from the hidden assets?